Skip to main content

 Handle video stream

 The video socket from Scrcpy server contains the encoded video frames.
-However, its format depends on the Scrcpy server version and the specified option values.
+Normally, it contains a leading metadata, and multiple configuration and data (video frame) packets, but the exact format depends on the Scrcpy server version and the specified option values.

 Raw mode